 Still, God Alone decides who does what and when.

+The Theocratic ministry (service) of elderly is a calling of God.
+It is not a job; it is a stewardship.
+Because the responsibility is so great, no one should ever aspire after it.
+Yet, if it is God’s calling, no one dare refuse it either.
+Sincere believers are truly the willing slaves of Christ.
 If we simplify Paul’s words in the entire Scriptural context of 1 Cor.
-9:16-18, he actually wrote, “If I were a member of the religious, hierarchical ‘elder’ clergy, occupying a so-called important church POST, I would have counted it my legal right to be paid for my services.
-However, the mere fact that I am able to offer the Gospel absolutely free of charge IS my spiritual and emotional pay, and it proves that God is my Provider because He takes care of me!
+9:16-18, he actually said, ‘If I were a member of the religious, hierarchical ‘elder’ clergy, occupying a so-called important church post, I would have counted it my legal right to be paid for my services.
+However, the mere fact that I am able to offer the Gospel absolutely free of charge IS my spiritual and emotional pay, as it proves that God is my Provider and Shepherd because He takes complete care of me!
 For if I now choose to be rewarded by men, I actually forfeit my reward in heaven, (Mt.
 6:1-8.)
 We cannot expect to be paid twice for the same job, can we?”

-How can one reconcile Paul’s selfless life with the elder hierarchy - the super wealthy pastors, preachers and teachers employed by the idolatrous church system?
-Paul could have claimed a salary ‘legally’ if he wanted to, but following in the steps of Jesus his Lord, he renounced such a demand to profit the souls whom God had entrusted to him.
-He benefited the flock with the truth of the Gospel and his love of the entire Moral Law, which are able to save their souls.
+Accordingly, Paul The Servant chose to work with his own hands, rather than to be paid for the spiritual “services he rendered.”
+And he instructed all sincere believers to follow his example: 2 Ths.
+3:6-10.
+How can one reconcile Paul’s selfless life with the elder hierarchy - the superrich pastors, preachers, prophets and teachers who are employed by the idolatrous church system?
+Paul could have claimed a salary if he wanted to, but following in the steps of Jesus his Lord, he renounced all such demands to profit the souls whom God had entrusted to him.
+He chose to benefit the flock with the truth of the Gospel entirely free of charge, because he focused on the salvation of their eternal souls.

-To be able to offer them this entire ‘package’ of eternal life without incurring any cost to them WAS Paul’s reward.
+To be able to offer the body of Christ the entire ‘Christ-package’ of eternal life without incurring any cost to them, WAS Paul’s reward.